rosanajurdi/Prior-based-Losses-for-Medical-Image-Segmentation/readme.md

 For installation and dependencies, please check this [repository](https://github.com/LIVIAETS/boundary-loss).
 The code for the nechmark in this repository is an extension of https://github.com/LIVIAETS/boundary-loss with additinal scripts, functions and Modalities.

+# Difference from the orginal framework in [repository](https://github.com/LIVIAETS/boundary-loss):
+- addition of the Decathlon class(Dataset section).
+- addition of the different losses (in losses.py script)
+- addition of an inference script to compute prior metrics (inference_npy.py connected component error) -
 # Datasets

 The datasets explored are from a variety of medical image segmentation challenges including the [Decathlon](http://medicaldecathlon.com), the  [ISLES](http://www.isles-challenge.org) and the [WMH](https://wmh.isi.uu.nl) challenges.
 The data format from the Decathlon is in niffty format.;